-The new penalty regime heavily penalises the worst ‘deliberate defaulters’, as HMRC calls them, through higher tax geared penalties, and entry into the Managing Serious Defaulters programme is a further deterrent.
-More information on the penalty regime can be found in the Penalty rates and structure for inaccuracies in returns guidance note and the Managing Serious Defaulters programme is discussed in the Managing serious defaulters guidance note.
+The penalty regime for inaccuracies in returns heavily penalises the worst ‘deliberate defaulters’, as HMRC calls them, through higher tax geared penalties, and entry into the Managing Serious Defaulters programme is a further deterrent.
+More information on the penalty regime can be found in the Penalties for inaccuracies in returns ― overview guidance note.

 When HMRC undertakes a criminal investigation and successfully prosecutes the individual or business entity concerned, it makes their details published as a matter of record.